 I looked to see a large building in the distance.
 In fact, it was much larger than most structures that I had seen in this realm.
 There were several armed guards with Stonehaven insignia coming our way, and I slid off Surfal so that I could speak to them without looking like a jerk.
 They ignored me, looking to Christine instead.

 “Very much so,” Christine replied.
 “He might be here to help.”

 The soldier looked me over for a second and then shrugged.
-“Light knows we could use it out here.”
+“Good.
+We could use it out here.”